 In the Works at the beginning of August were almost sixty diesel locomotives either for repair or withdrawn.
 5349 was still present and the only Class 40 in the Works was 307.
 Steam locomotive 45690 Leander received LMS red livery prior to moving to Dinting by the end of the month.
 Sometime in August 3051 was cut up after being a source of spares for the LAMCO shunters.

-September saw Derby outshopping other classes with the new five digit numbers, so noted were 08617 (3784), 24041 (5041), 25208 (7558) & 25282 (7632).
-If it had been thought that the Workshops would be the only source of renumbering for the fleet it was patently obvious that this would take a great deal of time so it would be left up to the depots to assist with the renumbering process and get the fleet renumbered as quickly as possible.
+September saw Derby outshopping other classes with the new five digit TOPS numbers, so noted were 08617 (3784), 24041 (5041), 25208 (7558) & 25282 (7632).
+If it had been thought that the Workshops would be the only source of renumbering for the fleet it was patently obvious that this would take a great deal of time so it would be left for the depots to assist with the renumbering process and get the fleet renumbered as quickly as possible.